Implant Dentures Dentist

 You prefer an open palate with your upper denture to enable you to enjoy the taste of food and have the ability to feel the upper palate.

-If you are considering replacing missing teeth with implant-supported dentures and unsure whether or not you are a good candidate, contact us and we will be happy to answer any of your questions.
+If you are considering replacing missing teeth in Rochester, NY, with implant-supported dentures and unsure whether or not you are a good candidate, contact us and we will be happy to answer any of your questions.

 Step 1 – Initial Visit: During your first consultation, Dr. Kuyunov will meet with you to understand your goals and desires, assess your oral health, and review your medical history.
-He will explain the various treatment options available and address any questions you may have.
-Additionally, a special imaging technique known as Cone Beam CT (CBCT) will be performed, providing a three-dimensional view that aids Dr. Kuyunov in evaluating the structural integrity of your bone and the likelihood of successful dental implants.
+He will explain the various implant denture options available and address any questions you may have.
+Additionally, a special imaging technique known as Cone Beam CT (CBCT) will be performed, providing a three-dimensional view that aids in evaluating the structural integrity of your bone and the likelihood of successful dental implants.

 Note: In most cases, when creating a treatment plan for implants for patients who have no teeth, an acceptable denture will be required as a diagnostic guide.
 This could be an existing denture, or a newly fabricated denture.
 The denture indicates where teeth belong in space and where implants should be placed.